SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 Simple email unsubscribe form
 Parameters:
 - header(String) Renders text in an h1 tag above the unsubscribe form
+- subheader(String) Renders text in an h2 tag above the unsubscribe form below the h1
+- header_heading_level(String) Defines the heading level of the header
+- subheader_heading_level(String) Defines the heading level of the subheader
 - input_help_text(String) Renders help text in an h3 tag above your email unsubscribe form field
 - button_text(String) Changes the text of the unsubscribe form submit button
 - input_placeholder(String) Adds placeholder text within the email address form field
+- error_info_text(String) Renders error text in an h3 tag

 ## ~email_subscriptions
 Email subscription preferences form
 Parameters:
 - header(String) Renders text in an h1 tag above the subscription preferences form
 - subheader_text(String) Populates text below the heading above the unsubscribe preferences
+- header_heading_level(String) Defines the heading level of the header
+- email_heading_level(String) Defines the heading level of the subheader
+- language_select_label_text(String) Provides the label for the language select label element
 - unsubscribe_single_text(String) Renders text in a <p class="header"> above the subscription options
 - unsubscribe_all_text(String) Renders text in a <p class="header"> above the unsubscribe from all emails checkbox input
 - unsubscribe_all_unsubbed_text(String) Populates text within a <p> that renders, if a contact is currently unsubscribed from all emails